stm32-rs/stm32-rs/README.md

                 value: 39

 # Replace peripheral registers by a 'deriveFrom'.
+# This is used when e.g. UART4 and UART5 are both independently defined,
+# but you'd like to make UART5 be defined as derivedFrom UART4 instead.
 _derive:
     # The KEY peripheral looses all its elements but 'interrupt', 'name',
     # and 'baseAddress', and it is derivedFrom the VALUE peripheral.